caseybreen/gompertztrunc/cran-comments.md

+# Gompertztrunc 0.1.2

+First submission of a patch release.
+Features of this release include:

+- Reference added to description.

+- Fixed a problem with computation of standard errors in `gompertz_mle()`.

+- Other small bug fixes in `gompertz_mle()` and package vignette.

+## Test environments
+- R-hub windows-x86_64-devel (r-devel)
+- R-hub ubuntu-gcc-release (r-release)
+- R-hub fedora-clang-devel (r-devel)

+## R CMD check results
+❯ On windows-x86_64-devel (r-devel)
+  checking CRAN incoming feasibility ...
+[16s] NOTE
+  Maintainer: 'Maria Osborne <mariaosborne@berkeley.edu>'

+  Possibly misspelled words in DESCRIPTION:
+    Goldstein (15:18)
+    al (15:31)
+    et (15:28)

+❯ On windows-x86_64-devel (r-devel)
+  checking for non-standard things in the check directory ...
+NOTE Found the following files/directories:
+    ''NULL''

+❯ On windows-x86_64-devel (r-devel)
+  checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
+    'lastMiKTeXException'

+❯ On ubuntu-gcc-release (r-release) checking CRAN incoming feasibility ...
+[8s/24s] NOTE
+  Maintainer: ‘Maria Osborne <mariaosborne@berkeley.edu>’

+  Possibly misspelled words in DESCRIPTION:
+    al (15:31)
+    et (15:28)
+    Goldstein (15:18)

+❯ On ubuntu-gcc-release (r-release), fedora-clang-devel (r-devel) checking examples ...
+[7s/19s] NOTE
+  Examples with CPU (user + system) or elapsed time > 5s
+                         user system elapsed
+  convert_hazards_to_ex 2.699   0.12   7.357

+❯ On ubuntu-gcc-release (r-release), fedora-clang-devel (r-devel) checking HTML version of manual ...
+NOTE
+  Skipping checking HTML validation: no command 'tidy' found

+❯ On fedora-clang-devel (r-devel) checking CRAN incoming feasibility ...
+[9s/34s] NOTE
+  Maintainer: ‘Maria Osborne <mariaosborne@berkeley.edu>’

+  Possibly misspelled words in DESCRIPTION:
+    Goldstein (15:18)
+    al (15:31)
+    et (15:28)

+0 errors ✔ | 0 warnings ✔ | 7 notes ✖

+## Notes
+No notes received seem critical:
+- Names and emails in DESCIPTION are not misspelled.
+These 3 notes can be disregarded.
+- NULL file/directory note is likely an rhub issue that can be ignored [according to rhub maintainers](https://github.com/r-hub/rhub/issues/560)
+- The 'lastMiKTeXException' note may be due to a MikTeX bug; we have ignored this note for past releases without issue.
+- The example with elapsed time > 5s only happens in some test environments, and the elapsed time of 7.4 seconds is not excessive.
+- The HTML version of the manual is able to be validated locally and in environments other than fedora-clang-devel.

 # Gompertztrunc 0.1.1

 First submission of a patch release.
 Requested by CRAN because of a new note during the "HTML version of manual" check, due to a recent change to r-devel.
 Gompertztrunc 0.1.0 generates the following note on  r-devel-linux-x86_64-debian-clang, r-devel-linux-x86_64-debian-gcc, and r-devel-linux-x86_64-fedora-clang: